Rivsoft/tesla-order-status/README.md

     index.html
     login.html
     history.html
-Dockerfile
 README.md
 poetry.lock
 pyproject.toml
 scripts/
   validate_vin_decoder.py
-docker-compose.yml
 ```

 ---

 ## Troubleshooting
 - **Redirect loop to /login** – make sure `tesla_tokens.json` exists and is writable by the server/container user.
-- **Docker bind mounts turn into folders** – create both JSON files before running `docker-compose up` so the bind mount has an actual file target.
 - **401 or rate limiting errors** – tokens may be expired or revoked.
 Delete `tesla_tokens.json` and repeat the login flow.
 - **VIN modal renders off-screen** – ensure you are loading the bundled CSS (no CDN dependency) and check the browser console for blocking extensions.
-- **Changes not visible** – when using Docker, rebuild the image (`docker-compose build`) or restart the container after editing templates or Python modules.
+- **Changes not visible** – restart the Poetry-run Uvicorn server after editing templates or Python modules.

 ---